keithhamilton/SlimRouter/README.md

 - callback: either an event to be raised when a hash is routed, or a callback function to be executed when a hash is routed

 ###hash
-The ```javascript hash``` parameter can be entered as a static string, a regular expression, or can use path substitution keywords.
+The ```hash``` parameter can be entered as a static string, a regular expression, or can use path substitution keywords.

 Acceptable path substitution keywords are:
 - :id - matches a int